codatio/codat-docs/docs/enterprise/tech-implementation/consent/overview.md

 ![](/img/enterprise/implementation/consent/authjourney.png)

-### There are two options to onboard new customers onto packages:
+### Onboarding options

-These options are broken down further on the [build options page](/enterprise/tech-implementation/consent/build)
+There are two options to onboard new customers onto packages.
+We break these down further on the [build options page](/enterprise/tech-implementation/consent/build).

 #### **Option 1:**
 Codat has built an SDK, which can be deployed within a front-end UI.